-- A. The use of airway interventions is limited by certification skill level, and requires annual maintenance and testing completion. - B. This policy is to be used when identifying need for airway, breathing or ventilation support, with a current or impending issue. - C. Endotracheal intubation is the preferred method of airway management in adults who are suffering from respiratory arrest or failure.
+- A. The use of airway interventions is limited by certification skill level, and requires annual maintenance and testing completion. - B. This policy is to be used when identifying need for airway, breathing or ventilation support, with a current or impending issue. - C. Ventilation is more critical than intubation.
+Proper use of the bag-mask ventilation technique is the primary method of airway management and the foundation of clinical care even when secondary methods such as endotracheal intubation, laryngeal mask/tube, or needle/surgical airway are employed. - D. Any of the following actions will be considered an airway attempt: - 1.
+Orotracheal Methods: Insertion of laryngoscope blade into mouth (irrespective of whether an endotracheal tube is placed with the intent of performing endotracheal intubation). - 2.
+Nasotracheal Methods: Insertion of tube through nares of nose - 3.
+Laryngeal Mask/Tube and Other Methods: Insertion of laryngeal mask/tube into mouth (for Combitube, King, LMA, and other oral non airway devices) - Surgical Methods: Insertion of needle/surgical airway device through neck (for cricothyroidotomy, needle jet ventilation, retrograde ETI, and other "surgical" methods of airway management) - 5.
+The removal of a foreign body using a laryngoscope and Magill forceps does not constitute an intubation attempt. - E. Endotracheal intubation is the preferred method of airway management in adults who are suffering from respiratory arrest or failure.
 In pediatric patients Bag Valve Mask (BVM) ventilation is the preferred method of airway management. - 1.
-Pediatric patients for the purposes of airway management are able to be measured by pediatric length-based tape.
-If the patient is greater than the length of the pediatric length-based tape, which corresponds to approximately 40 kg. - D. BLS personnel may use OPAs/NPAs (oropharyngeal airways and nasopharyngeal airways) but the use endotracheal or esophageal/tracheal double lumen airway devices (ETDLA) is reserved for ALS personnel, or those with specialized certification. - E. Any patient undergoing an airway procedure should have the maximum level of monitoring present including: - 1.
+Pediatric patients for the purposes of airway management are able to be measured by pediatric length-based tape (or equivalent).
+If the patient is greater than the length of the pediatric length-based tape, which corresponds to approximately 40 kg, the patient can generally fall under adult airway management, as clinically determined to be appropriate by the managing provider.

+- F. BLS personnel may use OPAs/NPAs (oropharyngeal airways and nasopharyngeal airways) but the use endotracheal or esophageal/tracheal double lumen airway devices (ETDLA) is reserved for ALS personnel, or those with specialized certification. - 1.
+Specialized certification allows for adult administration of supraglottic devices in BLS personnel.
+Pediatric supraglottic insertion is in the paramedic scope only at this time. - G. Any patient undergoing an airway procedure should have the maximum level of monitoring present including: - 1.
 Pulse oximetry and frequent blood pressure measurements - 2.
-ECG tracing and continuous capnography if ALS present - F. Definition: Intubation Attempt An intubation attempt is defined as the introduction of an endotracheal tube or supraglottic airway past the patient's teeth.
+ECG tracing and continuous capnography - H. Video Laryngoscopy: - 1.
+ALS providers can consider video assisted laryngoscopy for approved Imperial County EMS providers when direct laryngoscopy is less desirable or contraindicated. - 2.
+Contraindications (Any of the following): - Video laryngoscope model or use has not been approved by Imperial County EMS for the provider agency. - b.
+Provider is not trained with the video laryngoscope. - 3.
+Special Concerns: - a.
+Overwhelming fluid in the airway (blood/vomit will obscure camera view). - b.
+Operator inexperience.

 IV.
-Continuous Capnography
+Continuous Capnography:

-- A. Continuous capnography will be used with all supraglottic and BLS airways adjuncts (ALS providers). - B. Continuous capnography will be used to confirm every presumed successful intubation regardless of the provider's confidence of placement.
+- A. Continuous capnography will be used with all supraglottic and BLS airways adjuncts. - B. If a supraglottic airway is placed by a BLS provider, an end-tidal carbon dioxide (EtCO2) device should be used to confirm placement.
+If a BLS provider recognizes a patient will require airway intervention, ALS should be requested prior to airway intervention when possible, and as soon as the need is recognized. - C. Continuous capnography will be used to confirm every presumed successful intubation.
 After application of the capnography sensor/device the provider will ventilate the patient.
 If there is development of a continuous capnography waveform then the placement of the endotracheal tube can be confirmed.
-The target range will be between 35-45 mmHg, in patients with a pulse, while providing adequate ventilation. - C. If continuous capnography cannot be confirmed, presume misplacement of intubation, and remove ETT.
+The target range will be between 35-45 mmHg, in patients with a pulse, while providing adequate ventilation.